Ongoing Payroll Tasks

 Sometime after you have sent your FPS, you should be able to view your submitted FPS and how much tax and National Insurance you owe in your online account.

-There are certain situations when an EPS must be created and submitted to inform HMRC of amendments to a liability calculated from the FPS for that tax month.
+In these situations an EPS must be created and submitted to inform HMRC of amendments to a liability calculated from the FPS.
+If the employer has no adjustments to report for any pay period, no EPS is required.

 You should make sure that you send the EPS by the 19th of the following tax month.